Want to explore the incredible beaches in Tahiti? This is your helpful guide!

 How are the Beaches in Tahiti?

 Tahiti has a mix of white and black beaches with fine sand and warm waters.
-The black beaches are widespread and can be found almost everywhere on the island, while white beaches are mostly on the west coast of the island.
+The black beaches are widespread and can be found almost everywhere on the island, while you’ll find white beaches mostly on the west coast of the island.

 The beaches in Tahiti are perfect for catching beautiful sunsets, sunbathing, or relaxing while soaking up the island’s beauty.
 You can also go swimming, snorkeling, or ride the waves with surfing.